openresearchtools/transcribeoffline/Windows/README.md

 - **10GB Disk Space**
 - CPU with multiple cores recommended for faster processing
 - Audio output device (for in‑app playback)

 ---

+### Note!
+**If you work on managed system, and it does not allow Microsoft Visual C++ Redistributable OR blocks llama.cpp binaries, it the chatting to your transcript functions such as summarising the transcript will not work, however transcribtion and diarisation should still work, as they are native Python Packages.**

+---